Home ›

 - Locked-Down Devices: All equipment must be company-issued and completely locked down, preventing agents from installing unauthorized software, using USB drives, or transferring data to personal devices.

-A remote setup for a HIPAA-compliant call center must mirror the security of a physical facility.
+A robust remote setup for a HIPAA-compliant call center must mirror the security of a physical facility.
 It relies heavily on technology to enforce the same strict access and privacy controls you’d find on-site.

 What Is the Difference Between HIPAA “Compliant” and “Certified”?